Our Allotments

 • represents the views of the allotment holders at the Parish Council meetings

-Pat is also Vice-Chair of Knapton Parish Council and the councillor responsible for Knapton Allotments, which means that he is perfectly placed to liaise between the Allotment Association and the Parish Council on any issues that arise.
+Pat was also Vice-Chair of Knapton Parish Council and the councillor responsible for Knapton Allotments for many years, which means that he is perfectly placed to liaise between the Allotment Association and the Parish Council on any issues that arise.

 He also arranges for deliveries of manure for plot holders and takes the necessary action when a plot holder gives their plot back.